MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

    :::image type="content" source="./media/enable-auto-release/auto-release-email.png" alt-text="Screenshot that shows check-in email sent when a meeting isn't a Teams online meeting.":::

 > [!NOTE]
-> When a Microsoft Places Public Preview user checks in via Teams chat or email, the check-in webpage is hosted in Outlook for the web.
+> When a Microsoft Places Public Preview user checks in via Teams Chat or email, the check-in webpage is hosted in Outlook for the web.
 Therefore, ensure that Outlook for the web is enabled for your organization to use this method of checking in to a room once it's available.
 Auto Release doesn't support on-premises mailboxes.

 ## Who is eligible to use Auto Release?